Cosmic-ray antiproton excess from annihilating tensor dark matter: Antiproton excess in the cosmic-ray spectrum

 \section{Antiproton excess in the cosmic-ray spectrum}

-The need to collect data on the existing antimatter in the universe that help us in the uncovering of the mystery of the observed baryon asymmetry, prompted the search and eventual detection of cosmic ray (CR) antiprotons during the 1970's \cite{Golden:1979bw,bogomolov1979stratospheric}.
-Following several measurements and model proposals for the generation of antiparticles in the Galaxy, it was concluded that CR antiprotons are produced after interactions between high-energy nuclei (cosmic ray primaries, i.e. those accelerated by remnants of supernovae) and matter (mostly hydrogen and helium \cite{Ferriere:2001rg}) within the interestellar medium (ISM), thus they are called secondary antiprotons.
-Antiprotons could be produced directly (primary antiprotons), either in regions consisting of antimatter (not yet observed) \cite{PhysRev.171.1344}, or it could be a product of evaporation of primordial black holes \cite{Barrau:2001ev}.
-However, the spectrum of antiprotons observed at Earth is in agreement with mostly that of secondary origin \cite{PhysRevLett.87.271101}.
-The particular kinematics of their production makes their energy spectrum to have a maximum near $2~ GeV$ and then decrease at energies around tenths of $GeV$ in a steeper form than that of protons \cite{Moskalenko:2001ya}.
+A necessity for the study and observation for baryon asymmetry prompted the search and, eventually, detection of cosmic ray (CR) antiprotons \cite{Golden:1979bw,bogomolov1979stratospheric} during the 1970s.
+Following several measurements and model proposals of the generation of antiparticles in the Galaxy, it was concluded that CR antiprotons are produced after interactions between high-energy nuclei (cosmic ray primaries, i.e. those accelerated by remnants of supernova) and interestelar gas.
+These are called secondary antiprotons, and their energy spectrum is observed to have a maximum near $2~ GeV$ and then decrease at energies around tenths of $GeVs$ in a steeper form than that of protons.
 This results in a steep decrease in the antiproton-to-proton ratio at these energies.
-The antiproton flux is thus determined by CR propagation and interaction of nuclei with interestelar gas, processes which suffer from large uncertainties that must be treated carefully in order to predict the flux with high precision.
+The antiproton flux is, thus, determined by CR propagation and interaction of nuclei with interestelar gas, processes which suffer from large uncertainties and that must be treated carefully in order to predict the flux with high precision.

+The first source of systematic uncertainty comes from the CR propagation which involves several complicated processes such as diffusion, convection, re-acceleration and loss of energy.
+The parameters of choice to model such effects must account for secondary-to-primary nuclei ratios, among which are Boron-to-Carbon (B/C) and other nuclei \cite{Strong_1998}.
+There are many different ways to model these measurements, so the choice presents a difficult task and a great source of uncertainty.